troystribling/SimpleFutures/README.md

 }
 ```

 If Future&lt;T&gt; is completed prior to calling onSuccess the callback will be called immediately, otherwise the it will be called when the future is later completed.
+Also, onSuccess can be called multiple times using different callbacks.

-An application using a FutureStream&lt;T&gt; has a similar implementation using the same [example](#completing_creating) but the behavior will be different.
+An application using a FutureStream&lt;T&gt; has a similar implementation, using the same [example](#completing_creating), but the behavior will be different.

 ```swift
 let dataRequest = RequestData()